Back to home page click here

 - Select Committees are appointed for the lifetime of a Parliament, 'shadow' the work of a particular Government Department, conduct investigations, receive written and oral evidence, and issue reports.
 Membership is made up only of backbenchers and reflects proportionately the balance of the parties in the Commons.

 - General Committees (previously known as Standing Committees) are temporary bodies, most of them Public Bill Committees formed to examine the detail of a particular piece of proposed legislation and consider amendments to the Bill.
-Membership includes Government and Opposition spokepersons on the subject mater of the Bill and overall membership reflects proportionately the balance of the parties in the Commons.
+Membership includes Government and Opposition spokepersons on the subject matter of the Bill and overall membership reflects proportionately the balance of the parties in the Commons.

 -